International Paper

 132. Progress on human rights commitment ?

-The company reports that it provides training on human rights issues, participates in human resources audits, supply chain audits, and various third-party assessments thus, tries to mitigate negative impacts.
-However, this information is not externally verified.
+The company reports that it provides training on human rights issues and participates in human resources audits, supply chain audits, and various third-party assessments to mitigate negative impacts.
+However, the information is between two and five years old.

 -